Why 5-Minute Timers Work: Psychology Behind Short Focus Bursts

 - Be prepared: Set up your environment before starting the timer to eliminate distractions

-- Use a visible timer: Seeing the countdown creates a mild sense of urgency
+- Use a visible timer: Try our online 5-minute timer - seeing the countdown creates a mild sense of urgency

 - Start with intention: Have a clear, specific goal for the 5-minute session